S-Lowes/Code-Institute-MS3/README.md

 1. Click on the Deploy tab
 1. Under the "Automatic Deploy" section, select the branch from GitHub that you want to deploy the app from and then click Enable Automatic Deploys

+### Forking the GitHub Repository

+By forking the GitHub Repository we make a copy of the original repository on a GitHub account to view and/or make changes without affecting the original repository by using the following steps:

+- Log in to [GitHub](https://github.com/) and locate the GitHub Repository.
+- At the top of the Repository just above the "Settings" button on the menu, locate the "Fork" button.
+- Click the button and now you should have a copy of the original repository in your GitHub account.

+### Making a Local Clone

+- Log in to [GitHub](https://github.com/) and locate the GitHub Repository.
+- Under the repository name, click "Clone or download".
+- To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+- Open Git Bash
+- Change the current working directory to the location that you want the cloned directory to be made.
+- Type `git clone`, and then paste the URL you copied earlier.

+Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) for a more detailed explanation of the cloning process.

 ## Credits